jackperlo/XHEEP_ITL/README.md

 Calling the main function, different functionalities can be chosen to be executed:
  - `python3 main.py --save_weights` -- save to file the trained weights of the specified model and layer in the specified format (hex, bin, int8)
  - `python3 main.py --save_pairs` -- save to file the <input, weight> pairs involved during the convolution algorithm of the specified model and convolutional layer
- - `python3 main.py --generate_atpg_scripts` -- generate .tcl scripts for the ATPG process, one .tcl for each trained signed weight of the first convolutinal layer
+ - `python3 main.py --generate_atpg_scripts` -- generate .tcl scripts for the ATPG process, one .tcl for each trained signed weight of the first convolutional layer
  - `python3 main.py --save_model_hex_format` -- save the model in .hex (words/bytes) to run it into the X-HEEP platform running on the PYNQ-Z2 board
  - `python3 main.py --gather_patterns_input_positions` -- collect, for all the test patterns, all the input positions which are multiplied for a given a weight which is, in turn, multiplied for a given test pattern
  - `python3 main.py --generate_FI_files` -- collect itl-validation fault injection files
  - `python3 main.py --generate_custom_input_image` -- generate a input image as specified by this parameter (e.g. FWP = fill with pattern)
-  - `python3 main.py --print_image` -- print a .png version of an input image stored as .npy tensor
+  - `python3 main.py --print_image` -- print a .png version of an input image stored as .npy 1-channel(grey scale) tensor

 The .ipynb file contained in this repository allows the complete management of the LeNet-5 network, and input image creation exploiting the IICV technique.